Infrastructure

 The pain spreads across teams.
 Developers debug fluent but unsupported answers and cannot tell whether the issue sits in the loader, index, retriever, reranker, prompt, or model.
 SREs see p99 query latency, retry rate, index rebuild duration, and token-cost-per-trace move after a data pipeline change.
 Product teams see thumbs-down feedback on sourced answers.
 Compliance teams care when source metadata decides whether regulated content enters the prompt.

-LlamaIndex matters more in 2026-era agent systems because retrieval is rarely one lookup before one answer.
-A workflow may retrieve policy for planning, call a query engine for each subtask, use a tool-backed agent, and synthesize a final answer from several source nodes.
-One bad retrieval step can steer the next tool call or branch.
-Unlike LangChain, which covers a broader orchestration surface, LlamaIndex often owns the knowledge path itself.
-That means engineers need trace-level evidence for each index, retriever, and query engine, not just a final LLM score.
+LlamaIndex matters more in 2026-era agentic systems because retrieval is rarely one lookup before one answer.
+A workflow built on GPT-5.x, Claude Opus 4.7, or Gemini 3.x may retrieve policy for planning, call a query engine for each subtask, use a tool-calling agent, and synthesize a final answer from several source nodes.
+One bad retrieval step can steer the next tool selection or branch.
+Unlike LangChain, which covers a broader LLM orchestration surface, LlamaIndex often owns the knowledge path itself.
+That means engineers need trace-level evidence for each index, retriever, and query engine, not just a final LLM score, and FutureAGI’s approach is to keep that evidence inside the same trace tree as the LLM evaluation result.
+Public RAG benchmarks anchor the impact: on RAGTruth (18K labeled response chunks), the median frontier model fails groundedness on 5–8% of answers, and on RAGBench (~100K samples across 5 industries) retrieval-quality regressions dominate end-to-end accuracy more than model swaps do.

 How FutureAGI Handles LlamaIndex